Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

  - What would you do differently, knowing what you know now?

 [Return to Top](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making#mssa-project-pok%C3%A9mon-decision-making)
+## End-Of-MSSA Test and Requirements Review
+The MSSA program ends on 22 May 2020, therefore I am including my project's

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.